 Package name Remarks

 alsa-lib -

 audit-libs -

 dstat Required when using parallel scan.

+gdb Required to run FJQSS.

 glibc -

 glibc.i686 -

+iputils Required for Mirroring Conrroller.

 libgcc -

-1.1 .
-Provides collation support.
+111 Provides collation support.

 libicu Install 50.x.

 libmemcached Required when using Pgpool-II.

+libselinux Required for sepgsql.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

-llvm Version 5.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-toolset -7 llvm-libs" published in Red Hat Software Collections.
+llvm Version 10.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
+Install the package that contains libLLVM-10.so.For example, the "llvm-toolset-10.0-llvm-libs" published in Red Hat Developer Tools and Red Hat Software Collections includes libLLVM10.so.

+Package name Remarks

-FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
+FUJITSU Enterprise Postgres uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-Package name Remarks

-runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.16.

 python3 Required when using PL/Python based on Python 3.
-Install 3.7.x.
+Install 3.6.x .

 redhat-lsb -

-libselinux Required for sepgsql.
+rsync Required when using Pgpool-II.

+sysstat Required when using FJQSS.
+Set up the sar command after installation.

 tcl Required when using PL/Tcl.
 Install 8.5.

 unzip -

 xz-libs -

 zlib -

-- The following packages are required for operations on RHEL8.1.
+- The following packages are required for operations on RHEL8.

 Package name Remarks

-alsa-lib
+alsa-lib -

-audit-libs
+audit-libs -

-cyrus-sasl-lib
+cyrus-sasl-lib -

+gdb Required to run FJQSS.

 pcp-system-tools Required when using parallel scan.

-glibc
+glibc -

-glibc.i686
+glibc.i686 -

+iputils Required for Mirroring Conrroller.

-libnsl2
+libnsl2 -

-1.1 .
-Provides collation support.
+1.1 Provides collation support.

 libicu Install 60.x.

-libgcc
+libgcc -

 libmemcached Required when using Pgpool-II.

+libselinux Required for sepgsql.

-libstdc++
+libstdc++ -

+Package name Remarks

 libtool-ltdl Required when using ODBC drivers.

-llvm Version 8.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-libs" exposed by Application Streams.
+llvm Vversions 10.0.x, 9.0.x, 8.0.x, or 7.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

+Install the package that contains libLLVM-10.so, libLLVM-9.so, libLLVM-8.so, or libLLVM-7.so.

+For example, version 10.0.x of "llvm-libs" published with Application Streams includes libLLVM-10.so.

+By default, version 10.0.x is used.

+If you use a version other than 10.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

-FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
-If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
-You do not need to install llvm if you turn off the jit parameter.
+For example, use llvmjit-vsn9 when using version 9.0.x.FUJITSU Enterprise Postgres uses runtime compilation by default.If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-Package name Remarks

-runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-ncurses-libs
+ncurses-libs -

-net-tools
+net-tools -

-nss-softokn-freebl
+nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.26.

 python3 Required when using PL/Python based on Python 3.
-Install 3.7.x.
+Install 3.6.x .

-redhat-lsb
+redhat-lsb -

-libselinux Required for sepgsql.
+rsync Required when using Pgpool-II.

+sysstat Required when using FJQSS.
+Set up the sar command after installation.

 tcl Required when using PL/Tcl.
 Install 8.6.

-unzip
+unzip -

-xz-libs
+xz-libs -

-zlib
+zlib -